sodadata/docs/soda-cloud/failed-rows.md

 When a Soda scan results in a failed check, Soda Cloud displays details of the scan results in each check's **Check History** view.
 To offer more insight into the data that failed a check during a scan, Soda Cloud can display **failed rows samples** in a check's history.

-From the **Checks Results** dashboard, navigate to an indivdual check result history page, then click the **Failed rows** tab (pictured below) to see the failed rows samples associated with a failed check result.
+From the **Checks** dashboard, select an indivdual check to access its result history page, then click the **Failed rows** tab (pictured below) to see the failed rows samples associated with a failed check result.

 ![failed-rows](/assets/images/failed-rows.png){:height="600px" width="600px"}